 The bagpipes represent Celtic heritage like few things can.
-A rich part of our history, the Reno Celtic Celebration enjoys hosting pipe bands and solo pipers.
+A rich part of our history, the Northern Nevada Celtic Celebration enjoys hosting pipe bands and solo pipers.

 Pipe Band Competition